-- Projects should aim to deliver cost-effective carbon savings (assessed on the total capital cost of the bid against the expected lifetime carbon savings).
-A strict 1:1 ratio on carbon savings will not be applied. - Funding for hard measures (i.e. a physical asset with tangible carbon savings) and soft measures (i.e. those that enable future carbon savings such as feasibility studies, engagement and behavioural activities) are permissible.
+- Projects should aim to deliver cost-effective carbon savings at a rate of £500 per tonne of CO2 saved (assessed on the total capital cost of the bid against the expected lifetime carbon savings). - Funding for hard measures (i.e. a physical asset with tangible carbon savings) and soft measures (i.e. those that enable future carbon savings such as feasibility studies, engagement and behavioural activities) are permissible.
 Soft measures must reasonably expect to deliver carbon savings alongside or as a consequence of any successful bid